probcomp/BayesDB/docs/bql.rst

    CREATE BTABLE <btable> FROM <filename.csv>

 Creates a btable by importing data from the specified CSV file.
 The file must be in CSV format, and the first line must be a header indicating the names of each column.
+When you create a new btable, you must specify a key column.
+BayesDB will scan the data for all columns eligible to be the key (all values unique, either strings or integers) and present a table of options.

+You always have the option to create a new column as key, which will be named "key" and have integer values spanning the range of the number of rows in the table.

+The key column cannot be changed after creating the btable.

 ::